mwierszycki/abaqus_le_linux_wine/2022/README.md

 ```
 $ abaqus cae
 ```
-The installation procedure on Linux with Wine skips the documentation.
+Note: The installation procedure on Linux with Wine skips the documentation.
 The full documentation of Abaqus is available on [help.3ds.com](https://help.3ds.com/2022/English/DSSIMULIA_Established/SIMULIA_Established_FrontmatterMap/sim-t-SIMULIA_EstablishedDocSearchOnline.htm?contextscope=all).